Rethinking skip connection model as a learnable Markov chain: Related Works

 \paragraph{Markov chain.} A Markov chain or Markov process is a stochastic model describing a sequence of possible events in which the probability of each event depends only on the state attained in the previous event~\citep{gagniuc2017markov}.
 Informally, it can be thought of as ``What happens next depends only on the state of affairs now.''.
-Markov chains have many applications for statistical models~\citep{karlin2014first}, such as studying cruise control systems in motor vehicles, queues or lines of customers arriving at an airport, currency exchange rates and animal population dynamics~\citep{meyn2009markov}.
+Markov chains have many applications for statistical models~\citep{karlin2014first}, such as studying cruise control systems in motor vehicles, queues or lines of customers arriving at an airport, currency exchange rates, and animal population dynamics~\citep{meyn2009markov}.
 Markov processes are the basis for general stochastic simulation methods known as Markov chain Monte Carlo, which are used for simulating sampling from complex probability distributions, and have found application in Bayesian statistics, thermodynamics, statistical mechanics, physics, chemistry, economics, finance, signal processing, information theory and speech processing~\citep{gamerman2006markov}.
-Recently, the notation of Markov chain also plays an important role in reinforcement learning~\citep{otterlo2012reinforcement}, image generation~\citep{ho2020denoising} and other deep learning related fields~\citep{mardt2018vampnets}.
+Recently, the notation of the Markov chain also plays an important role in reinforcement learning~\citep{otterlo2012reinforcement}, image generation~\citep{ho2020denoising} and other deep learning-related fields~\citep{mardt2018vampnets}. \citet{shwartz2017opening} regards the feed-forward process of a neural network as a Markov chain and explains the behavior of the neural network in the optimization process from the perspective of Shannon Information Theory.